 Discount camping memberships can save a ton of money on camping fees.
 Most only cost a minimal annual fee, and in exchange, you get discounts of up to 50% off many campgrounds around the U.S.

 - Passport America: For a $44 annual fee (or $79 for two years) you receive 50% off the nightly rate at a large network of campgrounds.
 Yes, there are restrictions on stay limits and blackout dates for certain times of the year, but with such a low annual fee, the membership easily pays for itself.

 5. Join a camping club

 For even deeper savings, join a camping club and gain access to a network of campgrounds at cheap prices.

-- Thousand Trails: Offers zone passes that allow you to camp for free in a network of campgrounds around the U.S. The price varies depending on the amount of zones you purchase and how long you sign up for.
+- Thousand Trails: Offers zone passes that allow you to camp for free in a network of campgrounds around the U.S. The price varies depending on the number of zones you purchase and how long you sign up for.